MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: FlowVerse Benchmark

 Based on the four categories, expert annotators systematically remove different types of information within questions and progressively incorporate critical elements into the diagrams.
 As illustrated in Fig~\ref{fig:enter-label}, we generate six versions of each problem based on four key components of information, resulting in 12,000 test instances.
 With this curated problem set, we provide a comprehensive evaluation of the visual perception capabilities of MLLMs and assess whether these abilities can effectively support multimodal mathematical reasoning.
-The details of each problem version are as follows:

-\begin{itemize} \item \textbf{\textit{Text Centric Version}} retains all content, including DI, RP, EI, and OQ.
-Notably, in this version, we manually convert all RP and EI components into textual form to effectively analyze their impact on the final reasoning process across different modalities.
+The details of each problem version are: \ding{172} \textbf{\textit{Text Centric Version}} retains all content, including DI, RP, EI, and OQ.
+Notably, in this version, we manually convert all RP and EI components into textual form to effectively analyze their impact on the final reasoning process across different modalities. \ding{173} \textbf{\textit{Text Limited Version}} removes the DI from the Text Centric Version while retaining the other components. \ding{174} \textbf{\textit{Text Plus Version}} excludes the image entirely from the Text Centric Version, reducing the input from a multimodal to a purely text-based format. \ding{175} \textbf{\textit{Vision Dense Version}} removes the RP from the Text Limited Version. \ding{176} \textbf{\textit{Vision Centric Version}} converts the EI from text to image, starting with the Text Limited Version, thereby making it more visually focused. \ding{177} \textbf{\textit{Vision Primary Version}} further converts the Reasoned Property from text to image, based on the Vision Centric Version, resulting in an entirely visual input for analysis.